 budget ($): Ira Hotel & Spa Located on the slopes of Santorini’s caldera in Firostefani, within walking distance of Fira, this hotel has spa centre, a restaurant and a swimming pool.
 You can choose to stay at caldera-view rooms and suites.
 Staff will help you with car rentals, shuttle service and cruises on Santorini.

 budget ($): Remvi Suites Set in Firostefani, this hotel offers srunning views to the volcano, the caldera and the Aegean Sea.
 You can try local cuisine at the on-site Cafe-Restaurant Remvi.
-Enjoy breakfast with the volcano views.🔍FIND BEST HOTELS IN FIROSTEFANI
+Enjoy breakfast with the volcano views.🔍MORE HOTELS IN FIROSTEFANI

-Located on the mid-east coast of Santorini, at the north of Mesa Vouno mountain, Kamari has a very convenient location, only 15 minutes from the capital and 10 minutes from the airport.
+Kamari is located on the mid-east coast of Santorini, at the north of Mesa Vouno mountain.
+It has a very convenient location, only 15 minutes from the capital Fira and 10 minutes from the Santorini Airport.
 It is just a short bus ride away.

-Stay in Kamari if: you’re family; you want great swimming and don’t mind a pebble beach; you want to be away from the busiest areas,close to the airport;
+Stay in Kamari if: you’re family; you want a beach holidat; you want to be away from the busiest areas of Fira, close to the airport;